 It also helps that you will be in a stationary and largely motionless position during the couples portrait portion of your day.
 That means we can use lighting however we want without having to worry about anyone moving or getting in the way.
 It also allows us to employ interesting and unusual visual effects.
 While our couples pose together, we can take the time to create beautiful compositions around them.

-What makes the picture really pop, however, is the extra texture that we added to it using the aforementioned extra creative freedom that couples portraits allow us.
+What makes the picture really pop, however, is the extra elements that we added to it using the aforementioned extra creative freedom that couples portraits allow destination wedding photographers.
 The sky that day was filled with white clouds with visually pleasing shapes.
 We thought that it would be nice to bring a bit of that to the photographs.
 Taking an extremely wide-angle shot that would have rendered the newlyweds ant-like in size.
 So instead, we created a reflection of the sky that laid the clouds over the existing frame.
 How did we do it, you might ask?
 We used a cell phone!
 We held our smart phone up near our lens, and the device’s reflective surface brought the sky and clouds into the composition.
 The result was a dreamy and multi-textured image that the bride and groom absolutely loved!Destination wedding (42), Destination Weddings (30), Germany wedding (15).

 © 2020 Potok's World Photography -- Husband & Wife Washington DC Wedding Photographers